clojure-emacs/enrich-classpath/README.md

 ;; Usage: (-> Thread class->source println)
 ```

-All what this plugin does is placing a source (and/or javadoc) `.jar` in the classpath, so that `(io/resource)` will return it (else it would return `nil`).
+All what the plugin does is placing a source (and/or javadoc) `.jar` in the classpath, so that `(io/resource)` will return it (else it would return `nil`).

-A great real-world lib that would be enhanced by this plugin is Orchard's [source-info](https://github.com/clojure-emacs/orchard/blob/f8a85feb613501be0896c3683c8ff7b0bd404061/src/orchard/java/parser.clj#L290).
+A great real-world lib that would be enhanced by this program is Orchard's [source-info](https://github.com/clojure-emacs/orchard/blob/f8a85feb613501be0896c3683c8ff7b0bd404061/src/orchard/java/parser.clj#L290).

 ## Installation prerequisites